davidhay25/canshare/input/pagecontent/createform.md

 * Retrieve the Provenance resource (Provenance.entity.role = 'source' will refer to the QR)
 * Collect all extracted resources (Provenance.entity.role = 'derivation') and mark as deprecated. eg Observation.status = 'entered-in-error'
-* Re-run extraction
+* Re-run extraction against the QR.

 #### Smarter update

 * Retrieve the Provenance resource (Provenance.entity.role = 'source' will refer to the QR)
 * Collect all extracted resources (Provenance.entity.role = 'derivation')
-* Run the extraction routine from the QR into areference bundle
+* Run the extraction routine from the QR into a reference bundle
-* Run diff between existing and new into transaction (can do CRUD)
+* Run diff between existing and new and place changes into transaction (can do CRUD)
 * Post the transaction

-At the time of writing, form update is not supported by the Reference Implementation.
+At the time of writing, form update is not yet supported by the Reference Implementation.

 ### Designing a Questionnaire